-Acronym/Term Explanation/Definition ESG Environmental, Social and Governance factors GRE SPA Generali Real Estate S.p.A.as Real Estate service provider herein and after the "service provider" GRE SGR Generali Real Estate S.p.A.
+Acronym/Term Explanation/Definition ESG Environmental, Social and Governance factors.
+GRE SPA Generali Real Estate S.p.A.as Real Estate service provider herein and after the "service provider".
+GRE SGR Generali Real Estate S.p.A.
 Società di Gestione del Risparmio and the branch established in Paris.
-ESG function Function of GRE SGR responsible for ESG related matters Property manager A person or firm charged with operating a real estate property, including keeping buildings in good condition and renting property Facility manager A person or firm charged with a maintenance of buildings and equipment.
-PRM Persons with reduced mobility
+ESG function Function of GRE SGR responsible for ESG related matters.
+Property manager A person or firm charged with operating a real estate property, including keeping buildings in good condition and renting property.
+Facility manager A person or firm charged with maintenance of buildings and equipment.
+ESG ESG (Environmental, Social, and Governance) refers to the three key factors used to evaluate the sustainability and ethical impact of an investment.
+SRI The SRI (Socially Responsible Investment) label is a certification backed by the French government that identifies investment funds meeting specific ESG criteria.